Ivenyang/cocos-docs/manual/framework/native/scripting/javascript/jsb_manually/en.md

 Time to bind your class.
 Create a class **JSB_Manual_XObject** to bind class **XObject** class to JS.
 Also, you need to put them in **Classes** file folder.
 You have to remember some points before started:

 1. Register a JS class, which is the C++ class you need to bind.
-2. A JS class has constructor, deconstructor and a creator function.
+2. A JS class has constructor, destructor and a creator function.
 3. Bind all the functions of C++ class to JS class.

 Add following codes to **JSB_Manual_XObject.h**